JumpGateio/JumpGate/resources/docs/dev/inertia.md

 Any POST methods you have will need to switch away from the inertia helpers and use standard ways of handling them.

+> {warning} By default, the inertia collector is turned on in `configs/debugbar.php` and `auto_views` is turned off.
+Swap them in the config to get debugbar details back.

 <a name="helper-methods"></a>
 ## Helper Methods
 In order to handle the boilerplate that is needed for the server side of inertia, we have created helper methods in the